Ridge Vents & Roof Ventilation in Geneva

 Installed near the peak of a gable end, this screened vent can allow hot air to leave the attic or fresh air to enter, depending on prevailing breezes and temperature conditions.

 Powered attic ventilators (PAVs)

 Sometimes referred to as attic fans, PAVs come in several forms.
 Some are designed to be mounted on the roof, while others mount in the attic floor or the gable end.
 All PAVs contain an electrically powered fan (usually controlled by a thermostat) that exhausts hot air from the attic on hot summer days.

 A PAV should not be necessary if a roof has properly sized and installed ridge and soffit vents.
 While a PAV will definitely exhaust hot air from the attic during hot weather, it consumes electricity, and can actually suck cooled air from the living space through leaks in the attic floor.

 For this reason, many home energy experts recommend passive roof ventilation over-active ventilation with a PAV.

 Add Roof Vents to Ensure a Long-Lasting Roof Over Your Head

 If your roof is not well-ventilated, ask a roofing contractor about improving roof ventilation with ridge, soffit or gable-end vents.
 All these roof vents can be installed in an existing roof, or when your roofing is being replaced.

-The specialists at Marshall Exteriors can help you choose the right type of roof vents for your home to help you gain a properly balanced attic ventilation system.
+The specialists at Marshall Exteriors, LLC can help you choose the right type of roof vents for your home to help you gain a properly balanced attic ventilation system.